codelingo/docs/docs/clql.md

 ### Query Generation

-When looking for patterns in code, CodeLingo's Integrated Development Environment (IDE) plugins can help build those patterns by automatically generating queries to detect selected elements of code.
+CodeLingo's Integrated Development Environment (IDE) plugins can help build patterns in code by automatically generating queries to detect selected elements of programs.
 A generated query will describe the selected element and its position in the structure of the program:

 ![Query Generation](img/queryGeneration.png)

-In the above example the break statement is selected.
-The generated CLQL query will match any break statement directly inside an if block inside a for loop, matching the nested pattern of the selected break element.
+In the above example string literal is selected.
+The generated CLQL query will match any literal directly inside an assignment statement, in a function declaration, matching the nested pattern of the selected literal.

 <br />